Unitarity in $WW \to WW$ elastic scattering in topologically massive SU(2) gauge theory

 Clearly, if these are the only diagrams for the $W_L^+ W_L^-$ elastic scattering process, the amplitude diverges as $P\to \infty$ and unitarity is violated.
-We note that this is also the sum of these amplitudes for the SU(2)$\times$U(1) gauge theory, when the mediating gauge boson can be either a $Z$ or a photon.
+We note that the sum of these amplitudes for the SU(2)$\times$U(1) gauge theory, when the mediating gauge boson can be either a $Z$ or a photon, may be written in the same form.

-In the Standard Model of electroweak interactions, the masses of the gauge bosons come from the Higgs mechanism, i.e. from a complex scalar doublet.
+Let us see how this divergence is cancelled in the Standard Model.
+There the masses of the gauge bosons come from the Higgs mechanism, i.e. from a complex scalar doublet.
 Three of the four modes are converted into the longitudinal modes of the three gauge bosons, and the fourth remains as the Higgs particle $H$, coupling to $W^\pm$ via a term $m H W_\mu^+ W^{\mu -}$.
 This leads to two additional diagrams with the Higgs particle as the mediator, shown in Fig.~\ref{fig:H-mediated},

 corresponding to amplitudes